 - Signage and displays.
 Small details, such as wall displays are important.
 For example, signage in the classroom should try to stay away from the negative.
 Lists of rules with DO NOT drink, eat or talk, can send a bad message.
 Instead, signs might include positive reinforcement.
 In addition, student displays can include a description of the thought process behind the work.

 - Virtual spaces.
-Online mediums such as skype and virtual portfolios, can be included as part of learing.
+Online mediums such as Skype and virtual portfolios, can be included as part of learning.
 Heppell argues that the future of education will turn to virtual formats.

 - Cloud Technologies.
 A recent article in Business Today discusses that LG has partnered with Microsoft & KIE (Kenya Institute of Education) to launch a model classroom that incorporates new cloud technology.
 The aim is to lower the cost of IT in schools.
 Cloud allows multiple users to share one main computer using Windows MultiPoint Server 2011.

 Generation Y wants their learning to be playful and exciting.
 Classrooms should be spaces that students don’t want to leave.
 Some communities are still hesitant about these futuristic looking learning spaces and have resorted to older, traditional physical spaces.
 Hopefully, they will begin to embrace changes to better prepare students and move them in the 21st-century global economy.